 Find the root cause of production errors on Azure faster than ever before

-Debugging your Azure App Service based .NET app is easier than ever.
-By instrumenting your app with Application Insights, you can now get a Snapshot of the environment and application at the time of error – without any additional work.
-You can open this snapshot in Azure, or download it and open it in Visual Studio Enterprise 2017 for an F5 type debugging experience.
+By instrumenting your app with Application Insights and adding the Application Insights Snapshot Collector nuget package (preview), you can now get a Snapshot of the environment and application at the time of error – without any additional work.
+You can open this snapshot in the Azure portal, or download it and open it in Visual Studio Enterprise 2017 for an F5 type debugging experience.

 Build and debug your applications in a locally hosted or Azure hosted Docker container